-Source Economic Environmental Social Other Feasibility Outcome Rainwater harvesting tanks to site sheds \$3,000 low cost (no need to re- do existing pipework) Potable water saving No Impact A rainwater harvesting tank has been installed at FSM for the site sheds as it was deemed feasible due to no spatial constraints and a low cost as there was no need to re-do existing pipework.
+Source Economic Environmental Social Other Feasibility Outcome Rainwater harvesting tanks to site sheds \$3,000 low cost (no need to re-do existing pipework) Potable water saving No Impact No spatial constraints A rainwater harvesting tank has been installed at FSM for the site sheds as it was deemed feasible due to no spatial constraints and a low cost as there was no need to re-do existing pipework.
 The water harvested is used for the site shed toilets.
-Dust suppression Low cost Health risk to the public if the water was sprayed into the air supplier is not able to supply non-potable water for dust suppression A water storage tank was not deemed feasible at FSM due to spatial constraints and as such there would be no tank to store the non-potable water for dust suppression.
+Dust suppression Low cost Potable water saving Health risk to the public if the water was sprayed into the air Our water cart supplier is not able to supply non- potable water for dust suppression A water storage tank was not deemed feasible at FSM due to spatial constraints and as such there would be no tank to store the non-potable water for dust suppression.
 P&M Galea were unable to supply non-potable water for the project as such non- potable water for dust suppression was not deemed to be feasible for FSM.
 It was also considered a social risk a potential health risk to the public if sprayed into the air.
+Water storage tanks used for the treatment of excavation related water is feasible and can be used for dust suppression.

-Road sweeping Low cost Potable water saving No Impact Our water cart supplier is unable able to supply non- potable water for road Deemed unfeasible sweeping.
-There is no water tank at FSM station either so if the project, therefore the project wasn't able to store water.
-Non-destructive excavation (NDD) Low cost Potable water saving No Impact Our water cart supplier is unable able to supply non-potable water for NDD.
-There is no water tank at FSM station either so if the project, therefore the project wasn't able to store water.
-Deemed unfeasible Vehicle/equipmen t cleaning Low cost Potable water saving No Impact supplier was not able to supply non-potable water for dust Deemed to be not feasible as it was out of the project's scope.
+Road sweeping Low cost Potable water saving No Impact Our water cart supplier is unable to supply non-potable water for road sweeping.
+There is no water tank at St Marys station either, therefore the project isn't able to store water.
+Deemed unfeasible Non- destructive excavation (NDD) Low cost Potable water saving No Impact Our water cart supplier is unable to supply non-potable water for NDD.
+There is no water tank at St Marys station either, therefore the project isn't able to store water.
+Deemed unfeasible Vehicle/equipm ent cleaning Low cost Potable water saving No Impact Water cart supplier was not able to supply non-potable water for vehicle cleaning.
+There is no water tank at St Marys station either, therefore the project isn't able to store water.
+Deemed to be not feasible as it was out of the project's scope.
 P&M Galea (water cart supplier) was not able to replace potable with non-potable water.
-No information on cost Potable water saving No Impact "The mixes arrived on site pre-mixed with water.
+On-site mixed concrete No information on cost Potable water saving No Impact "The mixes arrived on site pre-mixed with water.
 The concrete supplier was not able to source and substitute potable water with non-potable water.
-On-site mixed concrete
+On-site mixed concrete UV Filtration Skid Approx \$20,000 for supply & install Potable water saving The water is safe to use for construction works even when aspirated, unlike nonpotable water that is not treated.
+Requires minor maintenance Feasible

-To comply with Particular Specification-01 requirement 1.6.3 (c ) 'Contractor must not use potable water as a substitute for non-potable water where on-site or local sources of non-potable water are suitable for construction'.
+To comply with Particular Specification-01 requirement 1.6.3 (c) 'Contractor must not use potable water as a substitute for non-potable water where on-site or local sources of non-potable water are suitable for construction'.
 [SM-WSA-FSM-PS-G-1053].
 The project team have undertaken the Non-Potable Water Feasibility Assessment above.